robertheeter/uroflo/README.md

 python -m venv venv/
 source venv/bin/activate
 ```

+### Install backend dependencies in /uroflo
 ```
-pip install -r requirements.txt pip install django-cors-headers ## ADD THIS TO REQUIREMENTS.TXT, and check if requirements.txt is comprehensive
+pip install -r requirements.txt pip install django-cors-headers ## ADD THIS TO REQUIREMENTS.TXT, and check if requirements.txt is comprehensive pip install scikit-learn ## ADD THIS TO REQUIREMENTS.TXT, and check if requirements.txt is comprehensive
 ```
 This should install all of the required backend (Python) packages.